Salsouqi/epi_calc/README.md

 # epi_calc
 epic calc for HI Python
-#This is a calcualtor that calcualtes incidence rates and otehr stuff related to it.
+# This is a calcualtor that calcualtes incidence rates and other stuff related to it.